mech/Notes/HR/jobline.md

 * Scheduling interview - Missing CA at DB!
 * Should we email CA when they
 * [Invoice Me](http://invoiceto.me/)
+* Have a web_db for Employer also so that we can track which employer has account already.
+* Eliminate integration database or lessen its use
+*

+## Pub/Sub

+If someone is interested in some event, we can broadcast to them.

+Publish conclusion.

 ## Account Management